Kiiskil/tictactoe/README.md

 Normal Tic-Tac-Toe, but there is an opponent which is controlled by NN.
 Idea is to check how training of NN happens.

-Atm there are 25 opposing players and one of the players is user controlled.
+Atm there are 25 opposing playerpairs and one of the players is user controlled.
 Everytime user or opponent wins, another generation is generated.

 #Next I want to add a training-mode, where NN can iterate over set amount of generations or some other goal.